daichirata/trindle/README.md

 ##### trindle:initialize

 If `:load-packages` is t or, `:load-package` of a package is t, a package is added to a `load-path`.
+If you do not plan to add to the load-path,  do not have to run.

 ##### trindle:packages